-- Any resource reviewed and noted by other IPPC Subsidiary bodies (not the IC) is automatically posted and the coordination responsibility relies in the pertinent subsidiary body (subject to meet suitability criteria for publication in the phytosanitary resources page). - The IC may seek advice from other Subsidiary Bodies regarding resources submitted. - PRA documents, bilateral agreements, comprehensive diagnostic resources, pest factsheets and specific pest control manuals are not subjected to review by the IC and are directly posted in the page. - The IPPC Secretariat will pre-review videos to consider if they need to be submitted for IC review. - The IPPC Secretariat is going to propose periodically a priority list for review. - 4) Prioritization of review: - The resources addressing topic areas related to IPPC Technical Resources and IPPC priorities - The resources able to be applied by a wide range of NPPOs should be given priority over ones only applicable in specific NPPOs or regions. - 5) Procedures of the IC to review resources: - Among the resources contributed, the Secretariat selects five resources in line with the prioritization of review and they are reviewed by the IC with one month deadline. - In the case where all IC members agree suitability of resources, they would be posted on the IPP as contributed resources. - In the case where at least one IC member considers a resource unsuitable and/or requests further review, the Chair will initiate a discussion process by electronic means.
-If consensus is not reached, the resource should not be posted. - When requested, a reason for not posting or removing a resource should be given to proposers, based on the established criteria, including information on the possible process for revisiting the application.
+- Any resource reviewed and noted by other IPPC Subsidiary bodies (not the IC) is automatically posted and the coordination responsibility relies in the pertinent subsidiary body (subject to meet suitability criteria for publication in the phytosanitary resources page). - The IC may seek advice from other Subsidiary Bodies regarding resources submitted. - PRA documents, bilateral agreements, comprehensive diagnostic resources, pest factsheets and specific pest control manuals are not subjected to review by the IC and are directly posted in the page. - The IPPC Secretariat will pre-review videos to consider if they need to be submitted for IC review. - The IPPC Secretariat is going to propose a priority list for review as per IC request based on the CPM priorities.